 - Training and \Research Fellow Clingendael Institute for International Relations, The Hague

-With your Master of Internal Relations in Historical Perspective degree, you can start out as a junior researcher at a university, think tank, or diplomatic academy.
-One of our alumni for example, is Training & Research Fellow at Clingendael, Netherlands Institute of International Relations.
-Our 20-week research seminar and intensive supervision during the writing of your Master’s thesis will help you reach the level necessary to successfully apply for a PhD position.
+With your Master’s degree of Internal Relations in Historical Perspective, you can start out as a junior researcher at a university, think tank, or diplomatic academy.
+One of our alumni, for example, is a Training & Research Fellow at Clingendael, Netherlands Institute of International Relations.
+Our 20-week research seminar and intensive supervision during the writing of your Master’s thesis will help you to reach the level necessary to successfully apply for a PhD position.